eshnaairon/Chatbot/README.md

 3) nltk

 How to implement-
-1)Download the data ZIP file from the above link and put in a data/ directory under the current directory.
+1) Download the data ZIP file from the above link and put in a data/ directory under the current directory.
-2)Run chatbot.ipynb
+2) Run chatbot.ipynb

 Results-
 ![](output.png)